-If you have ideas that will help shape the master plan process in Cambridge, please be sure to attend one of our community meetings or drop-in sessions scheduled in multiple locations during the month of June 2014.
-Then stay tuned for Fall 2014 as we continue to discuss issues and priorities and begin to define the scope of the master plan and the selection process for a consultant team to work with the community.
+If you have ideas that will help shape the master plan process in Cambridge, please be sure to stay tuned for Fall 2014, as we continue to discuss issues and priorities and begin to define the scope of the master plan and the selection process for a consultant team to work with the community.

 Bring your ideas!
 Whether we get together to talk in a park, online, or at a meeting, we look forward to a lively conversation.